 You must first de-salt the fish and grill it before adding the hot peppery sauce to make this dish.
 Another way is to boil the fish for a few minutes first after desalting and slowly pan-fry it on the stove.

 I don’t always have the luxury of using a gas or charcoal grill year-round; I de-salt the fish in cold water first then place it in the oven under the broiler for a few minutes.
 That process works for me and does not change the texture of the fish.

 Desalting the codfish may be a bit tricky.
 The best way is to thoroughly rinse the cod under running cold water, remove as much salt as possible without pulling the meat apart and place it in a large bowl with plenty of water.

 After a few hours, repeat the same process 3 or 4 times until you feel the fish has been desalted.
 I would suggest adding plenty of water if desalting it overnight or at least for 24 hours.

 The hot peppery sauce needs very few ingredients.
 If you already have some Pikliz, you are good to go.
 If not, adding more hot peppers will do the trick.

-I make my hot peppery marinade or sauce with scallions, onions, hot peppers, a couple of tablespoon of Pikliz, oil, lime juice black pepper and garlic.
-I do not add salt because the fish already has salt and since I do not eat a lot of salt that is enough for me.
+I make my hot peppery marinade or sauce with scallions, onions, hot peppers, a couple of tablespoons of Pikliz, oil, lime juice, black pepper, and garlic.
+I do not add salt because the fish already has salt, and since I do not eat a lot of salt, that is enough for me.
 You may choose to add salt if you prefer, but I would suggest tasting the cooked fish first.